MooersLab/wilson-plots/README.md

 Deviations at high resolution can indicate radiation damage or anisotropy.
 Overall linearity may indicate twinning, modulation, or other issues.

+## The problem and the solution

-You probably saw that post on CCP4bb about how we should be looking at Wilson plots before we fret about the $I/{\sigma}$ in the high-resolution shell.
+If you are a protein crystallographer, you probably saw the recent post on CCP4bb about how we should be looking at Wilson plots before we fret about the $I/{\sigma}$ in the high-resolution shell.
-This is excellent advice, but the problem has been that gaining access to the Wilson plot is a pain.
+This is excellent advice, but viewing the Wilson plot can be a pain when you are processing dozens of diffraction data sets after a bout of data collection with synchrotron radiation.

 Below is an example of my homemade Wilson plot made with a Python script and the CCP4 truncate log file.
+It is easily invoked with a bash function given below.
 The plot is of a data set where the high-resolution limit should be truncated, even though the $I/{\sigma}$ was 1.5 in the highest-resolution shell.

 <p align="center"><img src="images/3173d-wilson.png" style="width: 90vw; min-width: 330px;"></p>